RMerl/asuswrt-merlin/README-merlin.txt

 About
 -----
-Asuswrt is the firmware developed by Asus for their newer routers.
-They are also porting it to some of their older models, like the RT-56U and RT-N16.
-While originally based on Tomato-RT, Asus has disabled some of the original Tomato features, and added others.
+Asuswrt is the name of the common firmware Asus has developed for their various router models.
+Originally forked from Tomato, it has since grown into a very different product, removing some more technical features that were part of Tomato, but also adding new original features such as support for dual WANs.

-Asuswrt-merlin is a customized version, which I am developing.
+Asuswrt-merlin is a customized version of Asus's firmware.
+The goal is to provide bugfixes and minor enhancements to Asus's firmware, with also a few occasional feature additions.
+This is done while retaining the look and feel of the original firmware, and also ensuring that the two codebases remain close enough so it will remain possible to keep up with any new features brought by Asus in the original firmware.

-The goal is to do some bugfixes and minor enhancements to Asus's firmware, without targeting at full-blown advanced featuresets such as provided by excellent projects like Tomato or DD-WRT.
-Some of the features that had been disabled by Asus have also been re-enabled.
+This project's goal is NOT to develop yet another firmware filled with many features that are rarely used by home users - that is already covered by other excellent projects such as Tomato or DD-WRT.

-This aims to be a more restrained alternative for those who prefer to stay closer to the original firmware, with limited risks of seeing new features bring in new stability issues.
-I value stability over performance, and performance over features.
+This more conservative approach will also help ensuring the highest level of stability possible.
+Priority is given to stability over performance, and performance over features.